socalledsound/nu-scripts/week1/02-functional foundations/w1-v-07-EXERCISE-pull-a-rabbit-out-of-a-hat.md

 I mean, it works, but it's also missing the mark in a pretty major way.
 We've got side effects in the global scope, and frankly, this will quickly turn in to spaghetti code if we try to add more children.

 That is to say, I think we can do better, by borrowing a page from React.
 This might

+# too complicated!

+[SC]

+    const createElement = (type, text, className) => {
+        const el = document.createElement(type)
+        el.innerText = text
+        el.className = className
+        return el
+    }

+[VO]
+Now, the elements that we've been creating so far don't really have this capability to have children.

+[SC]
+const createElement = (type, text, className, children = []) => {
+const el = document.createElement(type)
+el.innerText = text
+el.className = className
+return el
+}
+[VO]
+But we can add it!
+This children argument is different than the other properties of our element.
+It needs to be flexible.
+It could be zero or it could be a hundred, and number of children might even change over time.
+So I'm going to think of it as being an array, and -- remember default values? -- I'm actually going to make sure that it always exists and is always an array, even if there are no children passed in, by setting it's default value to be an empty array.

+[SC]

+[VO]
+Now, we can append those children